Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 Desember 2025 11.41.13 UTC
+- WIB: Rabu, 17 Desember 2025 12.34.29 UTC
-- WITA: Rabu, 17 Desember 2025 12.41.13 UTC
+- WITA: Rabu, 17 Desember 2025 13.34.29 UTC
-- WIT: Rabu, 17 Desember 2025 13.41.13 UTC
+- WIT: Rabu, 17 Desember 2025 14.34.29 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: nature
+Kategori: technology